RetroBattlestations/MandelbaumSet/README.md

 * Send output to an external high resolution device
 * Turn it into some kind of continuously looping animation
+* Reduce the number of redundant calculations and make it run faster

 ## Typing Tips ##